This week I learned 03

 strace -o >(cmd).
 I’m still wrapping my head around how this works, but it’s really cool!

-My understanding is that >(cmd)
+My understanding is that >(cmd) will call pipe(2) connecting its stdin to

-stdout
+stdout of strace(1).

-Writing something like strace -o >(grep foo) cmd
+Writing something like strace -o >(grep foo) cmd, will filter the output of

-through grep, dumping filtered output to stdout
+strace(1) through grep, dumping filtered output to stdout.

-You can emulate this behavior by redirecting stderr
+You can emulate this behavior by redirecting stderr to stdout and piping it

 to grep: